 ☛ Expect large spiders to be around the road leading to the park.

 ☛ There are no toilets or shops in the park.
-Insect repellent is also a must, as you will be walking through a jungle-like promenade.
+Insect repellent is also a must, as you will walk through a jungle-like promenade.

 The Beach Below Tako Park (タコ公園下ビーチ)